jamesattard/maroodi/README.md

 # Maroodi (FTP2HDFS)

 Maroodi represents an easy way to access your HDFS data through SFTP(Secure File Transfer Protocol).
+This project was forked from the original creator (https://bitbucket.org/scapeuvt/maroodi.git )

 ## Requirements
 1. Apache Hadoop http://hadoop.apache.org/
 2. Maven

 ## Download and config
-1. Download the project from https://bitbucket.org/scapeuvt/maroodi.git
+1. Download the project from https://github.com/jamesattard/maroodi
 2. In the *conf* directory you will find a file named **maroodi_env.properties**.
 Here you have to set:
     * _hadoop.home_= home folder of your Hadoop installation (e.g. /etc/hadoop).
     * _user.path_= the path for users on HDFS (e.g. /user/).
 Each user will have access only to its folder.
 For example user 'john' will have access to the folder '/user/john' on HDFS.